Morning sun rising over the horizon from behind the patches of clouds presents a phantasmagoria.

 In many civilisations, the sun was revered and worshipped.
 In India, offering water to the sun after a bath is considered sacred and pious.
 It signifies many things, especially respect for a body that is vital for existence.

 Every morning, the sun fills us with energy, hope, and optimism, offering countless opportunities.
 It inspires us to stay steady, focused, and ready to take action.
-The sun’s rays illuminate our surroundings, dispelling darkness and allowing us to see things from a clearer perspective.
+The sun’s rays illuminate our surroundings, dispelling darkness and allowing us to see things more clearly.

 Photograph by Author